Manchester Arena suicide bombing suspect identified as Salman Abedi

 Former President Barack Obama tweeted support for Britain.

-It was 10:33 p.m.
-Monday and Grande had just wrapped up her show as jubilant fans were filing out of the exits amid a sea of pink balloons when Abedi detonated his bomb, killing him instantly, police said.
+It was 10:33 p.m. local time (5:33 p.m.
+ET) Monday, and Grande had just wrapped up her show as jubilant fans were filing out of the exits amid a sea of pink balloons when Abedi detonated his bomb, killing himself instantaneously, police said.

 Alison Pritchard, 34, who works as a waitress, recalled hearing "an almighty explosion behind us."

-Her friend Carole Taylor, a 49-year-old teacher, told NBC News she turned around to see "this plume of smoke coming over and all this sort of debris and embers floating from the roof."
+Her friend Carole Taylor, 49, a teacher, told NBC News that she turned around to see "this plume of smoke coming over and all this sort of debris and embers floating from the roof."

 "When it exploded, it just rocked your whole body," she said.
 "It went right through us.
 People started screaming."

-Initial reports indicated that some of the 59 people were hurt — some with life-threatening injuries — during the stampede for the exits.
+Initial reports indicated that some of the 59 people who were hurt — some with life-threatening injuries — were injured during the stampede for the exits.

-"We have been treating this as a terrorist incident," Hopkins told reporters at the time.
-"Our priority is to establish whether he was acting alone or as part of a network."

-Within hours a police bomb disposal unit carried out a controlled explosion just south of the arena in an area called Cathedral Gardens.
-The suspect bomb turned out to be a pile of clothes.
+Within hours, a police bomb disposal unit carried out a controlled explosion just south of the arena in an area called Cathedral Gardens.
+The suspected bomb turned out to be a pile of clothes.

 And around 2 p.m.
-Tuesday, Manchester police executed a search warrant of a residence in the Whalley Range neighborhood about four miles south of the arena where they did a second controlled explosion.
+Tuesday, Manchester police executed a search warrant at a residence in the Whalley Range neighborhood about 4 miles south of the arena, where they carried out a second controlled explosion.
 It was not immediately clear what they blew up this time.